-Currently I am doing research in organic chemistry, focussing on plant natural products.
-It’s fascinating how organisms can create chemicals for different purposes – including for protection, attraction, or for development.
-Searching for compounds is almost like being an explorer – but instead of new continents, I look for plant compounds, and my tools are a variety of isolation and analytical techniques.
-It’s exciting to explore what a plant has created – like a surprise cocktail of compounds, especially when they have never been researched before.
+Searching for compounds is like being an explorer – but instead of new continents, I target plant compounds, and my tools are a variety of isolation and analytical techniques.
+This project is exciting because you never know what chemicals a plant has created!